Location: Co. Louth

 AES challenged Turmec to design and build an 80 tonne per day plant in Dundalk, Co.
 Louth.

 The recycling plant Turmec built for AES is made of 3 different halls, in which the materials pass through consecutively.

-The first is the primary shedding hall, where the primary shredder shreds the rubber down to 0 – 100mm product.
-The material then continues in to a stock pile outside or else is fed into the next stage.
+The first is the primary shedding hall, where the primary shredder shreds the rubber down to a 0 – 100mm product.
+The material then continues into a stockpile outside or is fed into the next stage.

-The next hall the rubber is to go through is the Grizzly hall.
-This is where it is separated into metal, fibre and rubber.
-The rubber is taken through a walking floor bunker and then fed out in a controlled capacity into 2 different grizzly shredders.
-These chop it down to 0-20mm.
-A vibrating deck is then used to split it into 3 products; 0-10mm, 10-20mm & metal.
+The next hall the rubber is to go through is the Grizzly hall; this is where the material is separated into metal, fibre and rubber.
+The rubber is then taken through a walking floor bunker and fed out in a controlled capacity into 2 different grizzly shredders, that chop it down to 0-20mm.
+A vibrating deck is then used to split it into 3 products: 0-10mm, 10-20mm & metal.